openworld42/EclGit/README.md

 # EclGit
 EclGit

-Do not use this now until an alpha version exits
+Do not use this before an alpha version exists